Alma Mater: Michigan State (B.A., 2003); Wayne State (M.A., 2005); Michigan State (M.S., 2008)

 Prior to joining Griffin's staff in 2011-12, Rolle served as an assistant coach at Sterling High School in his hometown of Sterling, Ill. during the 2010-11 season.
-His roots in Sterling allowed him to work with a young Joseph Bertrand, who went on to become a standout guard for the University of Illinois from 2010-14.
 He was the head freshman and varsity assistant coach for Dixon High School for the 2008-09 campaign.

 Rolle graduated from DePaul University in 2008 and has worked numerous camps and clinics, including the Reebok Headliner Camp, since leaving Lincoln Park.
 He recently worked at Lutheran Social Services of Illinois as a Residential Treatment Specialist before becoming a full-time assistant coach at Roosevelt.